KeepGen/practice-movie-filter/README.md

 ###### 2023-05-23

+- Added responsive styles for tablet and mobile view
 - Added new real images to movies database in `poster` category.
 - The project has been added to **[Vercel](https://practice-movie-filter.vercel.app/)**